 for (var i = 1; i < transactions.length; i++) {

-var description = transactions[i][1];
+var description = transactions[i][1].toString();

 var category = transactions[i][3];

-// Skip uncategorized or already existing rules
+// Skip uncategorized

-if (!category || category === "Uncategorized" || existingPatterns.includes(description)) {
+if (!category || category === "Uncategorized") continue;

-// Extract key words from description for pattern creation
+// Extract key pattern

 var pattern = extractPattern(description);

-if (pattern && !existingPatterns.includes(pattern)) {
+if (rulesMap.has(key)) {

 }